Binghamton-University-Table-Tennis/documents/New_E-Board_Guide.md

 ##### NCTTA

 - Watch for emails from the NCTTA.
-- Emails may go to your emails listed in the constitution or to the official club email.
+- NCTTA announcements may go to your email listed in the constitution or to the official club email.
 - Pay the entry fee on time or you will be charged extra.
 The deadline is typically in the middle of the fall semester.
 - The fall and spring divisional tournaments require you to bring an eligibility form.
 All competing members must sign the form and the form must be stamped by the registrar.
 Regionals and Nationals do not require this form.